-Is That Really Mount Washington in the New Naomi Watts Movie ‘Infinite Storm’?
+Was That Really Mount Washington in the 2022 Naomi Watts Movie ‘Infinite Storm’?

-More specifically, the movie is a true story based on events that took place on the Presidential Range in the White Mountain National Forest!
+In March of 2022, a movie based on a true story that took place on the Presidential Range in the White Mountain National Forest was released!

 "As an experienced climber (Naomi Watts) ascends Mt.
 Washington, she turns back before she reaches the summit as a huge blizzard approaches," according to IMDb.
 "But on her way down, she encounters a lone, stranded man, and takes it upon herself to get them both down the mountain before nightfall arrives and they succumb to the storm."